 A budget is a financial planning tool that allocates your future income to your expenses over a defined period of time.
 Most family budgets are done month-to-month.
 Budgets are useful because they allow you to plan and control your spending, which is why they are used by everyone from families to companies to governments.
 In fact, the mere act of making a budget can help you to cut your spending significantly by identifying areas of unnecessary spending.

 The first rule of counting your income for your budget is to be conservative.
 If you have a fixed number of hours per week or, even better, a salaried job, then figuring out your basic income is easy.
 Otherwise, take a low estimate of the number of hours you’re likely to work and budget accordingly.
 That way, you’re less likely to be left with an unexpected shortfall at the end of the month.
 If you’re self-employed remember to take taxes into account, otherwise April will be a very uncomfortable month.
 Include other regular sources of income as well: this can be anything from interest on your savings to rental income from your property.
 Don’t include any unpredictable windfalls such as tax refunds, however.
+Don't count getting help from new payday loan companies as income.
+Even if it's a small amount.
+Borrowed money is after all, borrowed money.

 Track Your Spending